Scientific Name

 Watering: Avoid overwatering using the "soak and dry" method, where the soil is soaked with water, slowly drained, and left to dry out before watering again.
 Reduce watering in winter.
 Potted plants require more frequent watering than those in the ground.

-Fertilizing: C. ciliata does not need much feeding but will benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.
+Fertilizing: C. ciliata does not need much feeding but will benefit from a small amount of organic fertilizer when it starts actively growing in mid-spring.

-Repotting: Repot as needed, preferably in spring, at the beginning of the period of active growth of the plant.
+Repotting: Repot as needed, preferably in spring, at the beginning of the period of the plant's active growth.
 Make sure the soil is dry before you begin repotting.

 Propagation: This succulent is generally started by leaves or stem cuttings.
 It can also be grown from seeds and offsets.
 The easiest way is to propagate C. ciliata from a single leaf, while using stem cuttings is the fastest way to get a decent-sized plant.
 These processes are most successful at the beginning of the plant's active growth period.
 Sow the seeds in the spring or summer.